nvim-lua/kickstart.nvim/README.md

 Installation may require installing build tools, and updating the run command for `telescope-fzf-native`

-See `telescope-fzf-native` documention for [more details](https://github.com/nvim-telescope/telescope-fzf-native.nvim#installation)
+See `telescope-fzf-native` documentation for [more details](https://github.com/nvim-telescope/telescope-fzf-native.nvim#installation)

 This requires: